 On this morning, as I was close to walking out of the field, the sunshine danced across the trunk of the nearby maple.
 One tree further back in the field provided additional color, particularly against the grey sky.

 I couldn’t just walk past this wonderful image.

 On my early morning daily hikes when the woods offers color, I may carry only one lens.

 On this day, I had the 50mm f/1.2 L lens, without a tripod.

 As I viewed the scene, I wanted to capture the colors of the second maple, but do so in a not-so-direct manner.
 It was also important to put this color against the grey sky.

 With that thought, I then turned to the nearby maple.
-The sun was casting shadows across the trunk.
-This tree trunk became the primary element.
+The sun was casting shadows across the trunk which became the primary element.

 As a side note, I normally would use (and prefer to use) a tripod and shoot at ISO 50.
 On this morning, I did not have my tripod, and raised the ISO accordingly.